tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 And Part III, *England and the United States: 1938-1944,* includes the articles and essays he wrote after leaving continental Europe due to the impending war.

 One of the pieces in this book is *The New Art -- The New Life: The Culture of Pure Relationships,* which Mondrian first completed in December, 1931.
-It appears in Part II of the book and the authors refer to it in the title of his *Collected Writings* because it is one of the best articles in it.
+It appears in Part II of the book and the authors refer to it in the title of his *Collected Writings* because it is one of Mondrian's best pieces.
 It is undoubtedly one of Mondrian's most enlightening works because it draws parallels between his art and society at large.

 Mondrian calls the piece a "little work into which I have compressed all that I believe and hope for" [p.
 245] in a letter to Alfred Roth dated August 6, 1931.